 Due to the pandemic, Arizona did not administer state assessments in SY20.
-The latest student educational achievement data came from SY19 Arizona's Measurement of Education Readiness to Inform Teaching (AzMERIT) assessment and the Multi-State Alternative Assessment (MSAA).
-Under the new Menu of Assessment policy, American College Testing (ACT) and SAT were administered in some high schools in Arizona.
-Grades 3-12 student scores on AzMERIT, MSAA, SAT or ACT fall into one of four performance levels as shown in Table 6 below:
+The latest student educational achievement data came from SY21 Arizona's newly revamped statewide assessment test (AzM2) and the Multi-State Alternative Assessment (MSAA).
+Menu SAT was administered in some high schools but is currently being phased out.
+Due to the ongoing pandemic, participation rates in the statewide assessments were lower (85%) than normal (95%), with Native American participation the lowest of all ethnic groups at 57% for AzM2 ELA and 60% for AzM2 Math.

+Grades 3-12 student scores on AzM2, MSAA, or SAT fall into one of four performance levels as shown in Table 6 below:

-Table 6: SY19 Assessment Performance Level List
+Table 6: SY21 Assessment Performance Level List

-Passing Destarrance Level 4 (DL 4) AzMERIT score in 'Highly Proficient' Scores Performance Level 4 (PL 4) ?
-MSAA, ACT, and SAT scores in 'Level 4' Passing Performance Level 3 (PL 3) ?
-AzMERIT score in 'Proficient' Scores Performance Level 3 (PL 3) MSAA, ACT, and SAT scores in 'Level 3' Failing Performance Level 2 (PL 2) AzMERIT score in 'Partially Proficient' Scores MSAA, ACT, SAT scores in 'Level 2' ?
-AzMERIT score in 'Minimally Proficient' Failing Scores Performance Level 1 (PL 1) ?
-MSAA, ACT, and SAT scores in 'Level 1'
+Passing Scores Performance Level 4 (PL 4) AzM2 score in 'Highly Proficient'MSAA & SAT scores in 'Level 4' Passing Scores Performance Level 3 (PL 3) AzM2 score in 'Proficient' MSAA & SAT scores in 'Level 3' Failing Scores Performance Level 2 (PL 2) AzM2 score in 'Partially Proficient' MSAA & SAT scores in 'Level 2' Failing Scores Performance Level 1 (PL 1) AzM2 score in 'Minimally Proficient' MSAA & SAT scores in 'Level 1'